Blog/NDIS Services

 Does NDIS community participation fund activity entry fees or membership costs?

 No. Community participation funding covers your support worker's time to accompany you โ€” not the cost of the activity itself.
-Your gym membership, event ticket, or class fee comes from your own pocket.
+Your gym membership, event ticket, or class fee comes from your own pocket (or from concession schemes).
+The support worker's travel time and transport to collect you may be claimable from your plan's Transport budget.
+Always clarify with your LAC or plan manager what is claimable from your specific plan.

 What is the difference between Core and Capacity Building community participation?

-Can I use community participation funding for online activities?
+Can I use community participation funding for employment-related activities?

 Can my support worker drive me to community activities?